pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    **default: Physical (0)**

    When using the :meth:`TransportLayer.send<isotp.TransportLayer.send>` method without specifying ``target_address_type``, the value in this field will be used.
-   The purpose of this parameter is to easily switch the address type if your program is not calling `send` directly; for example, if you use a library that interact with the :class:`TransportLayer<isotp.TransportLayer>` object (such as a UDS client).
+   The purpose of this parameter is to easily switch the address type if an application is not calling ``send()`` directly; for example, if you use a library that interact with the :class:`TransportLayer<isotp.TransportLayer>` object (such as a UDS client).

    Can either be :class:`Physical (0)<isotp.TargetAddressType>` or :meth:`Functional (1)<isotp.TargetAddressType>`